irahorecka/craigslist-housing-miner/README.md

 1) The current state of the project is not a PyPI library.
 2) Lack of GUI to facilitate easy selection of housing type(s), countries, regions, etc.

-These features are scheduled to be implemented in the near future!<br><br>
+These features are scheduled to be implemented in the near future.<br><br>
 **Fin**